kennard-ygr/Windows-QEMU-Passthrough/README.md

 This project is my series of steps for virtualizing Windows on my home PC, passing through my GPU and games drive to the guest VM.

 Inspiration for this project was taken from [joeknock90](https://github.com/joeknock90/Single-GPU-Passthrough).
-I'm using some of his scripts as a template, but mostly I'm using their README as a jumping off point.
+I'm using some of their scripts as a template, but mostly I'm using their README as a jumping off point.

 ## Relevant Environment Details